CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

 4. In the Service Manager, select CompuTec WMS Server from the service dropdown.

     ![CompuTec WMS Server](./media/computec-wms-server.webp)
-5. Click "Settings" to open the WMS Settings screen.
+5. Click "Settings" to open the CompuTec WMS Settings screen.
 Alternatively, access this screen from the Start Menu.

     ![CompuTec WMS Settings](./media/start-menu-wms-settings.webp)

     :::caution
-       To access the WMS Settings screen via the Start menu, ensure you run it with Administrator privileges; otherwise, an error may occur when attempting to save changes.
+       To access the CompuTec WMS Settings screen via the Start menu, ensure you run it with Administrator privileges; otherwise, an error may occur when attempting to save changes.
     :::
 6. Enter the required details: